dhyaneswaran-thilagar/AI-CIA/README.md

 # AI CIA 1 AND 2

-This repository contains implementations of various search algorithms and the Alpha-Beta pruning technique in C++.
+This repository contains implementations of various search algorithms and the Alpha-Beta pruning techniques in C++.

 ## CIA-1: Search Algorithms